diegodsp/curl-multipart/README.md

 # curl-multipart
-Multipart configurable parallel downloader in Shell using cURL!
+Multipart configurable parallel downloader in Shell using cURL

 **ARGUMENTS:**

 * The first and no named parameter is the URL.
-Seriously that is important for download?
-Hahahaha
 * -p or --parts is a number of parts, or default 10.
 * -o or --output is the name of output file, or default is the name of your desired file.